 Chris Cornell started in Soundgarden as a drummer.

 It was the summer before my sophomore year.
 Reputable mainstream metal was nearly irrelevant.
-Kurt Cobain had been dead for a few months and record labels were already growing weary of trying to find his heir-apparent by throwing gobs of cash at unkempt youngsters.
+Kurt Cobain had been dead for a few months and record labels were already growing weary of throwing gobs of money at unkempt youngsters trying to find his heir-apparent.
 Alternative stations were on shaky ground and starting to fold.
 In two years, after the Telecommunications Act of 1996, deregulated radio stations would degrade further and become cookie-cutter, risk-adverse conglomerates.
 Mainstream experimentation would mostly cease and thus good rock and roll would be forced further underground (yes, it’s up to you in all your subjective glory to define what “good rock and roll” is, but feel free to do some research on the Telecommunications Act of 1996 and then take a look at the Billboard Top 40 lists that follow, especially by the summer of 1997, because there aren’t many genre-redefining guitar/bass/drum bands in those numbers).
 In June of 1994, the world of “good” rock and roll (alternative, punk, grunge, metal, indie, college, whatever-you-want-to-call-it) was at a crossroads.
 And so was I.

 I was a few days removed from the termination of a flavorless freshman year of high school.
 I had become a pretty good football player and a year in the weight room was starting to show.
 Acne was on the wane and I was a respected student-athlete who was well-liked with a supportive family.
 But, at least at my high school, I didn’t really have anything that would qualify as a close friend.
 The jocks weren’t creative enough.
 The eggheads weren’t assertive enough.
 The burnouts weren’t active enough.
 And the videogame and Dungeons and Dragons players were all kinds of awkward.
 I dabbled with all the cliques and their ample cross-sections, but I had yet to find anyone who…got me.
 With my social life resembling a vortex, I decided to visit my friend from elementary and middle school, Scott.
 He lived in Austin, Texas with his mom during the summer.